top of page

 Note;⁽¹⁾The models had "EXPORT" engraving on the barrel end.

 ⁽²⁾The clip of my 300 has "140" engraving on its backside.
-The parts of model 300 were diverted from model 140 (and 400)?
+The clips were probably diverted from the model 140.

 My collection.